qmk/qmk_firmware/keyboards/preonic/keymaps/_MackRev3/readme.md

-# The Default Planck Layout
+# The default Preonic layout - largely based on the Planck's